cjeannoel2005/SSP-store-sales-project-/Implementation/DailyProgress.md

 - no progress made today due to mentor introduction and note taking for computer org and arch
 ### 01/31/2026
 - added the link to the notes section in implementation
 - no coding progress due to having to complete assignment for the funds of data communication class
+### 02/01/2026
+- no progress made today (funds of data communications homework)